-To get updates about the Microsymposium, please provide us with your email address here and follow the official event # on twitter: #microsymposium2022
+To get updates about the Microsymposium, please provide us with your email address here and look out for the official event # on twitter: #microsymposium2023

-We will regularly update this website with new details on speakers, registration (opening in January 2022), poster sessions, sponsors and networking opportunities.
+We will regularly update this website with new details on speakers, registration, poster sessions, sponsors and networking opportunities.

 If you have any questions, please feel free to contact us.